nikhil-github/api-cab-data/README.md

 `/health` - GET

 ## Project Set up and Structure:

-Project follows a simple three layered architecture.Handlers receives the requests,validates and delegate it to service layer.
-Service layer interacts with DB and cache APIs to fetch the required data.
+Application is designed with a simple three layered architecture.

-GO version 1.9 is used for building the API and MYSQL server the database providing cab trip data.
+Controller -> Service -> Data Access Objects

-Dep is the dependency management tool.
+GO version 1.9 is used for building the app with MYSQL server the database providing cab trip data.

 ### Structure
 Projects have been packaged based on their responsibility(SINGLE RESPONSIBILITY principle)